Maytown man set multiple fires outside Lancaster city home, sped away from cops twice: police

 Investigators later determined the second fire had also been intentionally set, finding a comforter and sheet wrapped around several bottles of propane outside the building.

-Surveillance footage in the area showed Chambers igniting the blazes and watching the fires burn before driving away.
+Surveillance footage in the area showed Chambers igniting the blazes and watching the fires burn before driving away, police said.

 Chambers was charged Friday with two counts of arson, both felony offenses, as well as 11 counts of recklessly endangering another person, two counts of criminal mischief, two counts of loitering and prowling at nighttime and two counts of fleeing or attempting to elude an officer.